 Bitcoin’s price was stuck in a narrow range below $6,800 for 20 straight days.
-It has finally surpassed $7,000 early on Tuesday.
+It finally surpassed $7,000 early on Tuesday.
 The traders did not worry too much about it as they are well aware that periods of low volatility often come to a boisterous end.
-However, bearish bitcoin future betas had hit a record low yesterday and it signaled that the investor sentiment was beginning to shift into the bullish mode.
+However, bearish bitcoin future betas had hit a record low yesterday, signaling that investor sentiment was beginning to shift into bullish mode.

 Bitcoin’s hit at the new higher low is a sign that could fuel a move towards the 200 days EMA at $7,800.
-The short-term trend has set the stage for a move to the prior resistance zone of $7,400 a longer-term.
+The short-term trend has set the stage for a move to the prior resistance zone of $7,400 the longer term.
 Finding acceptance below prior resistance at $6,550 would negate the short-term bullish.